 We welcome all comments on how to improve the service that we provide.
 In all circumstances we find it most productive when people with any concerns raise them directly with us.
-The laws around confidentiality along with the growing number of places that people now leave feedback has meant we are only able to monitor and reply to comments left on the NHS Choices website.
+The laws around confidentiality along with the growing number of places that people now leave feedback has meant we are only able to monitor and reply to comments left on the NHS UK website.
 If you feel that you have any ideas or a grievance, please discuss this with your doctor, or ask a receptionist about our complaints procedure.
 Miss McEnhill, the Practice Manager, administers this.
 We aim to deal with any grievance sensitively and rapidly to resolve any problems, and to make any appropriate changes to our services that arise.

 The government continues to ask us to obtain patient feedback in increasing numbers of formats.
 The GP Patient Survey is sent out twice a year in the post to a small proportion of our registered patients and helps define our funding.
 We also regularly ask patients to complete the “Friends and Family Test” and every 5 years each GP has to complete patient satisfaction questionnaires for their own revalidation.
 All of these are important not only for us to continue improving and delivering high quality services but to feedback positive comments to all of our staff.
 Thank you for your time in completing any of these honestly and constructively.

 The ever-increasing sites to leave both positive and constructive feedback online have meant we can only respond to comments left on the NHSchoices website itself.